KNg-02/VITAL-Document-Data-Analysis/README.md

 <p>
   This project uses a dataset documenting the amount of documents received (<b>78530</b>), returned (<b>32992</b>) and digitised (<b>25774</b>) per agency (<b>37</b>)/vendor (<b>8</b>) across the years of 2017 - 2022. </p>

-<b>Note: Not all agencies have a specified vendor, making there technically 9 categories of vendors.
+<b>Note: Not all agencies have a specified vendor, making there technically 9 categories of vendors.</b>

 <h2 align="center">Project Goal</h2>
 <p>